 First comes Sudarshana who takes its place on the chariot of Subhadra.
 He is followed by Lord Balabhadra.
 Much smaller, Subhadra, the yellow-golden colored younger sister of Jagannatha and Balabhadra, follows soon after.
 Short and slim, in contrast to her two brothers and much lighter, the lady is carried on the shoulders in a supine state.
 Her movement is much faster and the daitas carrying her almost rush through the process in a running movement.
 At last comes Lord Jagannatha, darling of the devotees, in a regal procession.
 Dancers perform traditional Odissi dance to the accompaniment of mardala and mridanga, traditional Orissan percussion instruments, as the procession moves forward.
 Devotees also perform sankirtan, ritual group chanting of the names of Lords with rhythmic jumping movements.

-The second phase of the festival is an equally colourful and elaborate ritual is known as Chhera Pahanra.
+The second phase of the festival is an equally colorful and elaborate ritual is known as Chhera Pahanra.
 The Raja, King of Puri, Gajapati Divya Singha Deva is informed of the deities having taken their places on the chariots through a messenger specially deputed by the temple officials.
 The young, handsome King, clad in spotless white, carried in a silver plated palanquin leaves his palace and comes in a small procession on the grand avenue led by a caparisoned elephant.
 He climbs the chariots one by one.
-He first offers his prayers to the deity seated on the chariot.
-He then cleans the platforms with a golden broom, sprinkling flowers and fragrant water on the surface of the chariot.
+Then, he first offers his prayers to the deity seated on the chariot.
+He then cleans the platforms with a golden broom, sprinkling flowers, and fragrant water on the surface of the chariot.

 Hera Panchami is a ritual of Goddess Lakshmi.
 ‘Hera’ means to ‘see’ and ‘Panchami’ means the ‘fifth day’.
 It is celebrated at Gundicha temple on the fifth day from the start date of the Car festival.